Capturing Real Life

 THE VISIBLE AND THE HIDDEN

-Humans aren't aware of everything they do.
-Yet most researchers rely on them as reliable reporters of their entire range of ordinary conduct.
-Researchers at Point Forward understand that there is a tacit dimension, or a set of behaviors and values that usually live outside of normal conscious awareness.
+Consumers aren't aware of everything they do.
+Yet many researchers depend on them as reliable reporters of their entire range of ordinary behavior.
+We’ve learned that there’s a tacit dimension, or a set of behaviors and values that usually live outside of normal conscious awareness.
 People can't describe this part of their lives very well, but they can demonstrate it for you.
 To observe this dimension, you must get people doing the thing that you're interested in understanding.
 It is through direct observation that we see what the research participant was unable to describe.

 Our approach is based on deeply understanding culture—implicit but powerful shared beliefs and values that drive behavior.
 Individuals are unique, yes, but their stories and behaviors reveal shared lines of culture.
 People choose products and services, in part, to express their place in a culture.
 Our work involves uncovering these cultural patterns and using them to create solutions that more genuinely speak to people.

 We’ve learned that being there is crucial.
-Our immersion techniques help us connect empathically with our research participants, allowing us to approximate their point of view.
+Our immersion techniques help us connect empathically with our research participants, allowing us to gain insight into how they see and experience the world.
 We mix and match and sometimes hybridize techniques depending on our strategic goals.
 Our core approaches include:

 METAPHORS ARE CLUES